jessecomeau87/Boot/README.md

 ### Next, is a brief description on the steps used by a cpu, from start to finish, to Boot.
 This is all Low-Level Programming.

+### Each program has a .txt file in it's folder with a brief description.

 ### The Instruction Pointer (EIP) register holds the memory address for the instruction being executed by the processor.
 EIP is hardcoded to the value 0xFFFFFFF0.
 Thus, the x86 CPU is hardwired to begin execution at the physical address 0xFFFFFFF0.
 It is in fact, the last 16 bytes of the 32-bit address space.
 This memory address is called reset vector.

 ### Now, the chipset’s memory map makes sure that 0xFFFFFFF0 is mapped to a certain part of the BIOS, not to the RAM.
 Meanwhile, the BIOS copies itself to the RAM for faster access.
 This is called shadowing.
 The address 0xFFFFFFF0 will contain just a jump instruction to the address in memory where BIOS has copied itself.